madfcat/corsearch-assignment/README.md

 - Add filtering by transport type
 - Add filtering by speed, stops, walking distance, CO2 emission
 - I could've used radix ui or other headless component library but for now I will just use vanilla HTML/SCSS/TS as much as I can.
+- Leaflet map responsiveness almost made me end up in ugly hacky ResizeObservers solution.
+But I have managed it with styles.

 ### Idea